JTSDK/jtsdk-tools/docs/tools/JTBuild-cm.md

-# JTBuild-cm - WSJT-X Test Build Script
+# JTBuild - Compile WSJT-X using Windows Batch

-The following is a short walkthrough in building the new [WSJT-X Git Repository](https://sourceforge.net/p/wsjt/wsjtx/ci/stable/tree/) using `JTBuild-cm`.
+The following is a short walkthrough in building the new [WSJT-X Git Repository](https://sourceforge.net/p/wsjt/wsjtx/ci/stable/tree/) using `JTBuild`.

 The build script does not depend on Git, nor has any interaction with Git.
 If the user wishes to build from different URL / Repository, all that is